OBDS-Training/Help/content/en/docs/linux/files-and-directories/view-and-edit/index.md

 Similarly to the `more` command, the `Space` bar can be used to scroll one screen worth down the contents of the file.

-The `Q` key can be pressed to close the interactive viewer (reaching the end of the file will not automatically close the interactive viewer).
+The `Q` key must be pressed to close the interactive viewer (reaching the end of the file will not automatically close the interactive viewer).

 ## Editing files in the Terminal